Twin Cities - Chicago

 Without Twin Cities

-The core route for any Minnesota rail network would be connecting the Twin Cities to Chicago.
 This is the highest travel ridership corridor in the state for rail, air and highway travel.
-There are appoximately 10 million highway trips per year, and the Twin Cities to Chicago corridor is unique amongst midwest routes in that 50% of trips are by car, and 50% of trips are by air ( most midwest corridors, such as Chicago to St. Louis, or Chicago to Detroit, are 80-90% by car).
+There are approximately 10 million highway trips per year, and the Twin Cities to Chicago corridor is unique amongst midwest routes in that 50% of trips are by car, and 50% of trips are by air ( most midwest corridors, such as Chicago to St. Louis, or Chicago to Detroit, are 80-90% by car).

-The Minnesota Department of Transportation (MNDOT) has officially selected the current Amtrak route as the designated route for future rail expansion as well as HSR development.
+The Minnesota Department of Transportation (MnDOT) has officially selected the current Amtrak route as the designated route for this 2nd train.
 Currently this route operates at a top speed of 79 mph.
 We believe this is the best route for conventional speed passenger trains to Chicago.
-But using this route for future High Speed Rail will be a challenge due to its heavy, slow freight train traffic.
 The route currently serves Milwaukee, Columbus (Madison), Wisconsin Dells, La Crosse, Winona and Red Wing on its way to the Twin Cites.
 We strongly support this route for expanded rail passenger service.

 Ideally, All Aboard Minnesota believes that a total of four daily round trips between Chicago and the Twin Cities could be supported by ridership and farebox revenue.

-There has been much debate about potential routes to Chicago and the current route has challenges.
-We believe an alternative route for future High Speed Rail is on Union Pacific via Eau Claire, WI and then south to rejoin the current Amtrak route west of Wisconsin Dells.
+There has been much debate about potential routes to Chicago, We believe an alternative route for future High Speed Rail or even a third train in this corridor is on the Union Pacific Railroad via Eau Claire, WI and then south to Madison, WI, and on to Chicago.